 When I was writing this, she was gone for over THREE WEEKS!
 I had written her a letter to open every day so that the entire 25 days we’re apart, she’ll know how much I love her, even though I’m sure she already has a pretty good idea 😉

 I didn’t want to be sentimental on every single one, but I found myself writing life lessons from Day 1.
 It wasn’t my intention, but it happens.

 It always happens.

 Ah…then there were other letters…when I realized how grown she’d become.
-She’s much like me in ways such as maturity, forward-thinking and independent.
-She’s a free spirit too, one that I look at and thank GOD for giving her more of the good qualities of mine than the not-so-favorable.
+She’s much like me in ways such as in her maturity, her forward-thinking and her independent personality.
+She’s a free spirit too, one that I thank GOD for giving more of my good qualities than the not-so-favorable.

 It’s been 15 days so far since she’s been gone and all I can think about is how proud I am, how blessed we are as a family, and how I know she’s going to be more than just fine.
 You see, my job thus far has been so important.
 As her mom, I was blessed with a role that would mold and shape her into someone who would more than handle anything.

 She’s far surpassed that.
 She’s taken what I’ve shared with her and ran with it, in such a way that she knows how to develop the right kind of relationships.
-She has a faith that is strong, that she’s not afraid to share with anyone.
-And for the most part, she doesn’t really care what people think of her.
-Many of the lessons I’ve taught her, she’s put her own spin on to teach the teacher.
+She has faith that is strong and that she’s not afraid to share with anyone.
+For the most part, she doesn’t really care what people think of her either.
+Many of the lessons I’ve taught her, she’s put her own spin on and, in turn, taught the teacher.
 What an amazing experience!

-In order for her to lead the formation of her life, I had to let her be in the lead plane.
-I had to slow down and take a secondary role where I would compliment her while still protecting her.
+In order for her to lead the formation of her life, I had to let her be the lead plane.
+I had to slow down and take a secondary role where I would compliment her while still and resist trying to protect her.
 My part had to change so hers could grow stronger.

 I read an excerpt from a blog posting about being a wingman and it was SO TRUTHFUL right in the midst of our very situation.